 Not only is a portion of your income replaced, disability insurance could also help protect your finances.
-Without this type of insurance, you put yourself at risk of quickly draining your emergency fund and any other savings you’ve accumulated, while you’re out of work.
+The risk of not having disability insurance is that you could quickly drain your emergency fund and any other savings you’ve accumulated, while you’re out of work.

 Where to get coverage